Do-PFN: In-Context Learning for Causal Effect Estimation: Introduction

+Many applications of causality involve tabular data.
+Prior-data fitted networks (PFNs) \citep{mullertransformers} have recently transformed the landscape of tabular machine learning.
+TabPFN \citep{hollmanntabpfn, hollmann2025accurate}, an application of PFNs to tabular classification tasks, was initially met with skepticism, arguably because of its radically different working principle compared to other state-of-the-art tabular machine learning methods; in a nutshell, it is a model that takes as input an entire dataset of labeled training data points $\{(\vx_i, y_i)\}_{i=1}^M$ and unlabeled test data points $\bm{x}_{\text{new}}$ and ``completes'' it with an {\em in-context} prediction of the corresponding $y_{\text{new}}$, akin to a large language model answering a question by producing a likely text continuation.
+The approach can handle datasets of various sizes and dimensionality (in which case matrices get zero-padded).
 TabPFN is trained to execute this completion task across millions of synthetic datasets, for each dataset computing the likelihood of the true $y_{\text{new}}$ under the PFN's predictive distribution and performing one step of stochastic gradient descent on this likelihood.
 The {\em context} refers to the chunk of data that is fed into the model at a time.
 In a language model, these are thousands of words; in the case of TabPFN it is a whole training set plus a query data point; and in our case also an added intervention. {\em In-context learning} refers to the ability to output a desired quantity based on what is provided in the context; the term {\em learning} indicates that this solves a task that would classically often require learning (e.g., estimating a regression function and using it to predict a target).
 For us, the desired quantity is the effect of an intervention.
 Training such a model then consists of {\em meta-learning} (across millions of meta-training datasets) the ability to provide the desired answer given a context.
 The term {\em meta} indicates that it is an outer loop around a procedure that itself is already a form of learning or estimation.